Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 ## Features

 ### Existing Features
 * **Header**-contains company name and logo, navigation links and basic contact details.
-The navigation links have get an underline animation on mouse hover .By clicking on the companty logo the user is able to return to the main page from any page.
+The navigation links get an underline animation on mouse hover.
+By clicking on the companty logo the user is able to return to the main page from any page.

 * **Footer**- Contains links to **social media** pages.
 This is currently the company's Facebook page only.
 The Facebook logo changes colour on mouse hover to indicate to the user that there is an action available.

 * **Home page** – contains a short introduction and a list of **services** provided by the garage.
 The list style icons are replaced by a wrench icon to match the company's profile.
-This page also contains a callout to users who are interested in buying car parts and a link to the owner's Ebay page in the form of a button shaped image.
+This page also contains a callout to users who are interested in buying car parts and a link to the owner's Ebay page.

 * **Cars&Bikes page**- Contains a short description of cars and motorbikes currently for sale and a**photo gallery** below each description.
 On hovering over the thumbnail images with the mouse they enlarge by 25%.
 Each image opens in a separate browser tab when a user clicks on them.

 * **Contact page**-informs the user about the **address** of the business and **opening times**; features a **Google maps** snippet which leads to the Google Maps website when clicked on.
 The page also features a **contact form** that is  going to enable users in the future to send a message to the business directly when they click on the Send button.
 The button changes colour and the cursor changes to a pointer on mouse hover.